 We are intrigued by some of our performances because we are in the early stage of our online business.
 For example, we have received an average of 463 sessions a day in the last three months, and our average revenue for the same period was $22K.

 Today I'm really happy to have Parth Kukreja on the show.
 Parth is a genius, he's only 19, and he started a 7 Figure business selling pet jewelry online.

 Parth is open-minded, constantly learning and he's willing to try any strategy.
 In this interview, you'll learn how Parth grew his business to…

-Parth Kukreja and Alex Djordjevic (from Berrien Springs, MI, USA) started Pup Ring almost 2 years ago.
+Parth Kukreja and Alex Djordjevic (from Berrien Springs, MI, USA) started Pup Ring over 2 years ago.

 - PupRing is a company run by Parth Kukreja and Alex Djordjevic that sells pet jewelry online.

 - This company is a startup in the custom jewelry industry that is expanding quickly.
 They produced more than 70% of their overall income online.

 - PupRing transform the pawprints, names, and priceless memories of your pet into pieces of wearable jewelry that you can use to carry them with you wherever you go.